Tips on Visiting the New York City Flower Market

 Do I have to buy only Seasonal?

 No, there’s always a good selection of flowers and plants.
 Of course, it’s best if you are looking for seasonal plants, flowers, and greenery.
 Some things, like roses, are available at all times.
-Today, mid-April, I did not see one lilac.
+But in mid-April, I did not see a single lilac.
 I’m sure in a few weeks the heavenly scent of lilac will fill the air on West 28th Street!

 Cash only?

 Many of the vendors take only cash, but a few are taking credit cards.
+It’s hard to know which ones and there’s no guarantee.
 I don’t know if that’s a new thing, but bring cash just in case.

 What else will I find at the NYC flower market?